gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Split the native binaries plugins into `native-component` and the various language support plugins
     - Consistent plugin composition for java/native
 - Consider splitting jvm-runtime & jvm-lang support into separate projects.
 Similar for native-runtime and native-lang.
+- All compiled classes are removed when all java source files are removed.

 ### Story: Legacy JVM language plugins declare a jvm library

 #### Test cases

-- JVM library with name 'main' is defined with any combination of `java`, `groovy` and `scala` plugins applied
+- JVM library with name `main` is defined with any combination of `java`, `groovy` and `scala` plugins applied
 - Can build legacy jvm library jar using standard lifecycle task

 #### Open issues